Managing urinary symptoms after prostate cancer treatment

 With metastatic prostate cancer blood may be coming from your prostate gland.
 It can usually be controlled with surgery or radiotherapy.

-Carry the card: The Irish Cancer Society have a card that you can show at shops and other public places to get urgent access to a toilet.
-Get one from a Daffodil Centre or by calling our Cancer Nurseline on 1800 200 700.
+Carry the card: The Irish Cancer Society has a card that you can show at shops and other public places to get urgent access to a toilet.
+Get one from a Daffodil Centre or by calling our Support Line on 1800 200 700.

 For more information